lgw2/lgw2.github.io/_teaching/csci127-summer-2019/syllabus.md

 pip3 install --user scikit-learn
 ```
 ### Windows
-Download the appropriate file at the bottom of [this page](
+Download the Windows x86-64 executable installer file
+at the bottom of [this page](
 https://www.python.org/downloads/release/python-367/) and install.
 When installing, be sure to check the box to add Python to the PATH.
 Then, to install packages, open a terminal window and run each of the following: